fence-io/website/content/articles/networking/linux-network-namespace/index.md

 172.16.0.0/16 dev clink1 proto kernel scope link src 172.16.0.11
 ```

-The displayed output shows that traffic distinated to `172.16.0.0/16` will be routed through the `clink1` interface.
-Given that `clink1` is one endpoint of the `veth` pair, it implies that any traffic traversing this interface will also be observable on the counterpart of the link `hlink1` within the root namespace.
+The output shows that traffic distinated for `172.16.0.0/16` will be routed through the `clink1` interface.
+Given that `clink1` is one end of the `veth` pair, it implies that any traffic traversing this interface will also be observable on the other end of the link `hlink1` within the root namespace.

-Then the routing table in the root network namespace.
+Then the routing table of the root network namespace.

 ```
 root@ubuntu:~# ip route